akjamie/akjamie-blog/content/post/2020-09-07-gcp-network-connection.md

 notes: _regarding how to secure the MongoDB access, please find the reference on the bottom of this page._

+## Resrictions for VPC peering
+__No subnet IP range overlap across peered VPC networks__
+No subnet IP range can overlap with another subnet IP range in a peered VPC network.
+Checks performed at VPC Network Peering setup
+Checks performed at subnet creation in VPC Network Peering scenarios
+__Tags and service accounts are not usable across peered networks__

 Userful References:
 https://cloud.google.com/vpc/docs/using-vpc-peering
 https://ciphertrick.com/setup-mongodb-authentication-connect-using-mongoose/